On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: Introduction

 There is a sharp contrast between splinters in characteristic $0$ (where splinter = normal) and splinters in positive or mixed characteristic, where this notion happens to be much more restrictive; one might say, heuristically, that the canonical topology is ``much finer" in characteristic $0$ than in characteristic $p$.

 Our geometric viewpoint suggests the following analogous question: which schemes have the property that every finite covering is a covering for the fpqc topology?
-It seems that this question has not yet been explored (beyond the above result which tells that regular schemes have this property), and we give a few hints.
+It seems that this question has not yet been explored (beyond the above result which tells that regular schemes have this property), and we give several partial answers.

-We conclude that while the fpqc {\it pre}topology and its descent properties are well-known to every contemporary algebraic geometer, some aspects of the fpqc topology remain mysterious: which properties of schemes descend by (possibly non-flat) morphisms which are coverings for the fpqc topology?
+We conclude that while the fpqc {\it pre}topology and its descent properties are well-known to every contemporary algebraic geometer, some aspects of the fpqc topology remain mysterious: which properties of schemes descend by (possibly non flat) morphisms which are coverings for the fpqc topology?
 The case of regularity can be settled thanks to a recent theorem of Bhatt-Iyengar-Ma (Theorem \ref{T7}).

 Outside of some new results and examples, the main purpose of this paper is to {\emph{synthesize}} a rather scattered theme.
 A large portion is expository, with a view of clarifying several old and new issues; at the same time, it is partly a work of translation and interpretation, recasting in geometric terms some apparently remote notions and results from Commutative Algebra\footnote{``non tamquam transfuga, sed tamquam explorator" (Seneca, letter to Lucilius n.2).}; a process which generates in turn some new questions.
-In front of a considerable technological inflation ($F$-singularities and derived avatars, perfectoids and prisms), we feel that such ``dictionaries" illustrated with examples may help the theme move from the esoteric to the exoteric.
+In front of a considerable technological inflation ($F$-singularities and derived avatars, perfectoids and prisms), we feel that such ``dictionaries" illustrated with examples may help the topic move from the esoteric to the exoteric.

 On a more personal level, it is from the geometric viewpoint advocated in this paper that the first author once learned from the second author about the direct summand conjecture, and ended up working in this fascinating area.